Diogo-Paulico/FCT-VPN/README.md

 # VPN FCT - Linux
-This guide intends to allow the use of FCT's VPN on Linux Currently this guide only works for Ubuntu (or Lubuntu, Kubuntu, Xubuntu) and was only seen working on Firefox
+This guide intends to allow the use of FCT's VPN on Linux

+## Compatihbility
+ * Tested and working on Ubuntu 19.10 with Firefox 73 installed
+ * Should work for all Ubuntu distros (Ubuntu, Kubuntu, Lubuntu, Xubuntu, Pop Os!, Elementary OS, Linux Mint, ...)

 ## Prerequisites